zackify/optics-agent-js/README.md

 * `endpointUrl`: String.
 Where to send the reports.
 Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
 You shouldn't need to set this unless you are debugging.

 * `reportIntervalMs`: Number.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
+Minimum 10 seconds.
 You shouldn't need to set this unless you are debugging.

 ### Instrument your schema